Mahesha90/image-gallery-app/README.md

 Upload images

-Rate images using the star system
+Rate images using the 5-star system

 View gallery with average ratings